picotech/picosdk-picosource-ni-labview-examples/README.md

 See [LICENSE.md](LICENSE.md) for license terms.

+*PicoSynth* is a trademark of Pico Technology Ltd.

-*PicoScope* and *PicoLog* are registered trademarks of Pico Technology Ltd.
+*PicoSource* and *PicoSDK* are registered trademarks, of Pico Technology Ltd

 *Windows* is a registered trademark of Microsoft Corporation.